ettalha0x/customer-feedback-platform/README.md

 - Docker
 - Docker Compose
 - GitHub account
+- Visual Studio Code with the Codespaces extension

 ### Setup Instructions

 1. **Fork the Repository**

-   - Go to the [GitHub repository](https://github.com/ettalha0x/customer-feedback-platform) and fork it to your GitHub account.
+   - Go to the [GitHub repository](https://github.com/yourgithub/customer-feedback-platform) and fork it to your GitHub account.

 2. **Create a New Codespace Instance**